strategicdata/pmhc-mds-spec/doc/include/definitions.rst

     Where a client is no longer being given treatment but the reason for conclusion is not covered above.

-  *Episode Completion Status* interacts with two other data items in the PMHC MDS - *Service Contact - Final*, and *Episode End Date*.
+  *Episode Completion Status* interacts with two other data items in the PMHC MDS
+  - *Service Contact - Final*, and *Episode End Date*.

   *Service Contact - Final*
     Collection of data for *Service Contacts* includes a *Service Contact - Final* item that requires the service provider to indicate whether further Service Contacts are planned.
-Where this item is recorded as 'no further services planned', the *Episode Completion Status* should be recorded as code 1 (Episode closed - treatment concluded)
+Where this item is recorded as 'no further services planned', the *Episode Completion Status* should be recorded as code 1 (Episode closed - treatment concluded) code 3 (Episode closed administratively - client declined further contact), code 4 (Episode closed administratively - client moved out of area), or code 5 (Episode closed administratively - client referred elsewhere).
+Selection of coding option should be that which best describes the circumstances of the episode ending.

-  *Episode End Date*
-    where a Final Service Contact is recorded and the *Episode Completion Status* field is recorded as code 1 (Episode closed - treatment concluded), *Episode End Date* should be recorded as the date of the final Service Contact.
+  *Episode End Date* where a Final Service Contact is recorded *Episode End Date* should be recorded as the date of the final Service Contact.

 ----------